Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Data

 \subsubsection{Non-lenses}

 When curating a data set of non-lenses for machine-learning training, there are two general approaches.
-Firstly, one can use a collection of random non-lenses, typically with a similar selection function as foreground galaxies used for the simulations, where the idea is that by training on data that resembles the population of objects in real data, it will extrapolate well to the data to which it is being applied.
+Firstly, one can use a collection of random non-lenses, typically with a similar selection function {as} foreground galaxies used for the simulations, where the idea is that by training on data that resembles the population of objects in real data, it will extrapolate well to the data to which it is being applied.
 An alternative approach is to recognise objects that are more likely to be mistaken for lenses (such as spiral and ring galaxies) and train the models on these specifically.
 In \citet{canameras24}, it was found that the lens-finding performance of a machine-learning model depends significantly on the contents of the negative set, favouring the use of non-random negative sets.

-There were two sets of random cutouts, one of objects in Q1 with the same selection function as the LRGs used for S2 (see Sect. \ref{ssec:sims}) containing \num{4106} objects, and one of objects with the same selection function as Q1 but from EWS tiles that lie outside the Q1 area.
-There was a set of labelled non-lenses, which primarily originated from a visual inspection of objects with Dark Energy Spectroscopic Instrument (DESI) data available \citep{Q1-SP052}.
-This provided a data set of approximately \num{2300} spiral galaxies, $250$ mergers, $60$ ring galaxies, \num{2700} LRGs, and $2300$ others.
+There were two sets of random cutouts, one of {objects} in Q1 with the same selection function as the deflectors used for S2 {(see Sect. \ref{ssec:sims})} containing \num{4106} objects, and one of {objects} with the same selection function as Q1 but from EWS tiles that lie outside the Q1 area.
+There was a set of labelled non-lenses, which originated from a visual inspection of objects with DESI data available \citep{Q1-SP052}.
+These were a by-product of the visual inspection of high velocity dispersion galaxies that primarily functioned as a lens search, since lensing cross section scales as velocity dispersion to the fourth power, and additionally collected LRGs that could be used for lens simulations.
+This provided a data set of {approximately} \num{2300} spiral galaxies, $250$ mergers, $60$ ring galaxies, \num{2700} LRGs, and $2300$ others.
 The DESI LRGs were the LRGs used for S1 and S3.
+In the future, other catalogues of visually inspected \Euclid objects will also be available for machine learning training, such as that from \citet{Q1-SP047}, or the objects classified as non-lenses from this work.
 Table \ref{tab:ml-data-sets} shows all the data sets available along with which machine-learning models used which sets.

-\section{\texttt{Zoobot}: pretrained Bayesian CNN}
+\section{\texttt{Zoobot}: Pretrained Bayesian CNN}